johnckealy/flask-template-simpleDB/README.md

 # Flask-api-Heroku

-A flask template for creating a heroku RESTful API.
+A flask template for creating a simple heroku app that includes connection to a database.

 This is a template for creating an API in flask, a reference starting point that has the ability to connect to a PostgreSQL database in both development and production.
+It's very simple, no error handling or migrations, the bare minimum.

 ## Usage